wkirschbaum/elixir-ts-mode/README.md

 - Ensure you are using the latest `emacs-29` or `master` branch.
 - You have to configure and compile emacs after you install tree-sitter
 - Clone this repository
-- Run `make dist` ( Please review the script and download links before running this )
+- Run `make dist` ( Please review the Makefile and download link(s) before running the make command and DO NOT run it as root or with sudo )
 - Add the following to your emacs config

 ```elisp